Can I get a blood test referral online via telehealth?

 Routine health checks

-Many Australians benefit from regular blood tests as part of a routine health check.
+Regular pathology is a standard part of preventive care for many Australian adults.
 Your GP can order a general health screening panel that typically includes cholesterol, blood sugar, liver and kidney function, full blood count, and thyroid function.
 This is particularly recommended if you have a family history of chronic conditions, are over 40, or have not had blood work done recently.

 A telehealth consultation is a convenient way to arrange routine pathology without taking time off work or visiting a clinic.
 Your GP will review your results and contact you to discuss any findings that need attention.